jwalsh/observex-demo/internal-developer-platform/platform/api-gateway/README.md

 # API Gateway
 This directory contains configurations for our API Gateway.
-It acts as the entry point for API requests, handling authentication, rate limiting, and request routing.
+It handles authentication, authorization, and rate limiting for incoming API requests.